Orthographic Projection or Orthogonal projection is a process of representing three-dimensional objects in two dimensions.

 Front View

-In front view views are placed in frontal planes and shows the length and height of an object
+In front view, views are placed in frontal planes and show the length and height of an object

 Top View

-Top views are created on the top imaginary planes and shows the length and width of an object
+Top views are created on the top imaginary planes and show the length and width of an object

 Side View

-Side views are created on side imaginary planes and shows width and depth of an object.
+Side views are created on side imaginary planes and show the width and depth of an object.

 Types Of Orthographic Projection